“Norman Hartnell gave me confidence. He gave me information of the facts as he saw the law in my personal situation very clearly.”

-Norman is a pioneer in changing the face of family law.
+Norman Hartnell is Joint Managing Director at The Family Law Company.
+He is a pioneer in changing the face of family law and in driving the business from its creation to the striving business it is today.
 He promotes a problem solving approach and leads the way in constructive methods of resolving family disputes whilst at all times keeping children at the centre and protecting the vulnerable.

 Norman is a Solicitor, Mediator, Collaborative Family Lawyer and Arbitrator.

 He has spent over 30 years specialising in Family Law and was one of the country’s first family mediators.
 He went on to established the Devon Family Mediation Agency Limited (now Devon Family Solutions) – one of the first mediation consortiums in the country with a Legal Services Commission franchise.
 He was also the Secretary and Mediation representative for the Peninsula Family Justice Council active in promoting interdisciplinary training throughout its existence.

 He has served on numerous Resolution and Court committees, is experienced in all forms of family mediation and is authorised to consult with children as part of his mediation practice.
 He has represented parents, guardians and children in private and public law cases.

 He has extensive experience in complex divorce and related financial issues.
 He was the first solicitor in the South West and one of the first in the country to qualify as an Arbitrator authorised to conduct Arbitrations in both Financial and Children issues.

 Photography is a big passion for Norman in his spare time, especially on the beautiful rolling hills of Dartmoor.
 To see Norman’s pictures, you can follow him on Twitter @norman_hartnell